dougmac3/KES_AEScriptsInfo/README.md

 Use `Encode text in ESTK.jsx` in the `Tools` folder to encode the settings object and any other part of your script that you would like to make harder for hackers to get to.
 It super easy to use:

-1. Run the script in ExtendScript Toolkit (ESTK)
+1. Run `Encode text in ESTK.jsx` in ExtendScript Toolkit (ESTK) by double-clicking on the file.
+If you get an `You are about to run a script in estoolkit-4.0#dbg` alert, just click `Yes`
 1. Select the code you would like to encode
 1. Click on the `Encode Selection` button
 1. The code will be encoded and the source code will be commented out should you ever need to go back to it.